About the Farm

 What We Grow:

-We grow certified organic Strawberries, Raspberries and Apples (plus a few pears, plums, peaches, and pumpkins).
+We grow certified organic Strawberries, Raspberries, Apples, and Pumpkins (plus a few pears, plums, and peaches).
 We are primarily a You-Pick farm, which means you get to be a part of this bucolic piece of coastal Maine.